The Death of Lazarus

 was close to Jerusalem, and about 20 miles or so from Perea where Jesus

 was teaching when He received the message that Lazarus was ill.

 Verse 2-3: "It was Mary who anointed the Lord with ointment and wiped his feet with her hair, whose brother Lazarus was ill (Matt 26:7-13).
 3So the sisters sent to him, saying, "Lord, he whom you love is ill."

-As Lazarus began to grow very sick, so his sisters Mary, and Martha, having seen Jesus' perform miracles, had sent for Him.
+Lazarus began to grow very sick, so his sisters, Mary and Martha, having seen Jesus perform miracles, had sent for Him.

 Verse 4: "But when Jesus heard it he said, "This illness does not lead to death.
 It is for the glory of God, so that the Son of God may be glorified through it."

-Jesus loved this family and actually stayed with them quite often; even so, He didn't go immediately, waited two more days, but He had a reason.
+Jesus loved this family, and stayed with them quite often; even so, He did not go immediately but waited two more days.

-In speaking of Judea, He was of course speaking of Bethany, about a days journey of 20 miles.
-He also plainly tells His disciples "this illness does not lead to death."
+In speaking of Judea, He was discussing Bethany, about a day's journey of 20 miles.
+He plainly tells His disciples, "This illness does not lead to death."